Best Laptops for Mechanical Engineering Students

 What screen size is best for CAD work?

 15.6 inches is the sweet spot for a laptop you’ll carry to class.
 It’s large enough to see detail in your models without zooming constantly, but not so heavy that your backpack becomes a burden.
-For serious CAD work at your desk, I always recommend connecting to an external 24-27 inch monitor.
-That setup gives you portability when you need it and a spacious workspace when you’re doing detailed design work.
+For serious CAD work at your desk, connecting to an external 24-27 inch monitor is strongly recommended.
+That setup gives you portability when you need it and a spacious workspace when doing detailed design work.

 How much storage do I need for engineering software?